← All Comparisons

 CS50 is Harvard University's introduction to computer science — widely considered the best free programming course ever made.
 It's rigorous, engaging, and taught by David Malan.
 The course covers C, Python, SQL, JavaScript, and more.
 Free to audit; certificate available for a fee.

-Full Harvard CS50 review →Coursera
+Full Harvard CS50 review →

 Coursera partners with top universities and companies worldwide to offer online courses, specializations, and degrees.
 Many courses are free to audit.
 Certificates are available for purchase.
 Features courses from Google, IBM, Stanford, University of Michigan, and hundreds more.

-Full Coursera review →Frequently Asked Questions
+Full Coursera review →

-Is Harvard CS50 free to use?
+Is CS50 free to take?